Governance Without the Monolith

 Those questions are about giving agile a little more adult supervision.

-The problem is, most governance models in hybrid delivery are either too heavy to be useful or too weak to be trusted.
+The problem is that most governance models in hybrid delivery are either too heavy to be useful or too weak to be trusted.

-The goal is not less governance.
-The goal is better governance…with less drag.
+The goal is better governance with less drag.

 The Short Version